pi-lar/neuropil/doc/source/protocol.rst

 Protocol steps
 **************

-The following chapter describes the protocol phases of the neuropil messaging layer.
+The following chapter describes the protocol phases of the neuropil cybersecurity mesh.

 .. include:: protocol.steps.rst